Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

   </cite>
 </blockquote>

-Streams allow you to process data in chunks, not just as a whole object.
+Streams allow you to process data in chunks, not just as a result of the full operation (like reading a file).
 To understand why do we need them, let me show you a simple example – let's say we want to return to a user a requested file of arbitrary size.
 Our code might look like this:

 {% highlight js linenos=table %}
 function (req, res) {
-  const filename = req.query;
+  const filename = req.url.slice(1);
   fs.readFile(filename, (err, data) => {
     if (err) {
       res.status = 500;
       res.send('Something went wrong');
+      res.end();
     }

     res.send(data);
+    res.end();
   });
 }
 {% endhighlight %}

-This code will work, especially locally, but it _might_ fail.
-See the issue?
+This code will work, especially on our local dev machine, but it _might_ fail – do you see the issue?
-We can have problems here in case file is too big – when we read a file, we put everything into memory, and if we don't have enough resources, this won't work.
+We can have problems here in case file is too big – when we read the file, we put everything into memory, and if we don't have enough resources, this won't work.
 This also won't work in case we have a lot of concurrent requests – we have to keep `data` object in memory until we sent everything.

 However, we don't really need this file at all – we just return it from file system, and we don't look inside the content by ourselves, so we can read some part, return it immediately, free our memory, and repeat the whole thing again until we are done.
 This is a description of streams in a nutshell – we have a mechanism to receive data in chunks, and _we_ decide what to do with this data.
 For example, we can do exactly the same:

 {% highlight js linenos=table %}
 function (req, res) {
-  const filename = req.query;
+  const filename = req.url.slice(1);
   const filestream = fs.createReadStream(filename, { encoding: 'utf-8' });

   let result = '';